bcdev/jzarr/docs/tutorial.rst

 and an offset is needed.
 The zarr array offsets are zero-based (:code:`0`).

 | **For Example:**
-| If you need to write data to the upperleft corner of a 2 dimensional zarr array you have to use an offset
+| If you need to write data to the upper left corner of a 2 dimensional zarr array you have to use an offset
   of :code:`new int[]{0, 0}`.

 If you are already familiar with the Python `zarr package`_ then JZarr